nayibor/iso8583_monitor/README.md

 # Iso8583Monitor

-This application is for an opensource transaction monitoring system.
+This application is a system for montoring iso8583 transactions in real time,tagging them and viewing their status in real time on web browsers.

-This system receives iso 8583 messages from diverse sources on  a tcp-ip server.
+This system receives iso 8583 messages from diverse sources on  a tcp-ip server also an interface server infinancial transaction processing.

-It then extracts the iso 8583 message from the tcp server

 it then passes the message through a filter using rules written in lua via the excellent [luerl](https://github.com/rvirding/luerl) erlang package

-It then forwards matched messages to a websocket server for distrubition to various user browsers where the transactions are being monitored.
+It then forwards the messages which can be colour tagged if a rule matches to a websocket server for distribution to various user browsers where the tagged and normal transactions can be viewed.

 The purpose of this application is to receive real time feedback on status of  transactions so that quick actions can be taken as opposed to polling of the database or other non real time means of monitoring.